 - Commonwealth citizens resident on 1 Jan 1973

-Indeed, the Appendix FM of the Immigration Rules, covers the requirements of UK family visa under the 5 and 10 years routes for:
+The Appendix FM of the Immigration Rules, covers the UK family visa requirements under the 5 and 10 years routes for:

 - spouse or civil, unmarried, same-sex partner entry clearance, extension and ILR applications

 - dependent children

 - adult dependent relatives

 - parent of a British child visa

 The UK family visa route covers visas where an individual is applying for a visa based on their relationship to a British citizen or person settled in the UK.
 However, the route does not include the joining or accompanying entry clearance applications.
 In fact, the ‘joining or accompanying’ route is for those individuals who are applying for visa based on their relationship to another migrant who is neither a British Citizen nor settled in the UK and is on a route without a specific visa for dependants.

 Following applicants can apply for UK family visa under Article 8 on or after 9 July 2012:

 - partner – such as fiancé or fiancée, proposed civil partner, spouse, civil partner and those living together in a relationship akin to a marriage or civil partnership for at least two years prior to the date of application with a person who is either a British citizen, present and settled or in the UK with limited leave as a refugee or person granted humanitarian protection